|

 where the bike can hang vertically is fine.
 Ive seen bikes stored

-in stairwells, bathrooms, bedroomsanyplace you can find dead space
+in stairwells, bathrooms, bedroomsanyplace you can find dead

-horizontally, one wheel on either hook.
+bike horizontally, one wheel on either hook.

 Its not the hanging that saves the bike.
 Its keeping the